Advertise with Us!

 Question: How do you compile PL/SQL code?

-Answer: Firstly, syntax check is performed.
+Answer: Firstly, the syntax check is performed.
 When the developer corrects any syntax errors, Oracle binds all the variables holding data with a storage address.
 Finally, the p-code generation process takes place.

 Question: Explain exception handling in PL/SQL.